Introduction

 • To simplify mental overhead.
 Fewer concepts mean fewer ways to get things wrong.
 Instead of choosing between a dozen state management solutions, Elm gives you one–TEA.

 • Because it’s actually fun.
-Many developers describe Elm as enjoyable to work with.
+Elm is genuinely enjoyable to work with.
 The compiler points you toward fixes, the language encourages clear modeling, and your app tends to just work once it compiles.

-This book is not about convincing you to abandon React.
-Instead, it’s a guided tour for React developers: what Elm looks like, how it compares, and how you might start using Elm—even if only as a single widget inside a React app.
+This book is a guided tour for React developers: what Elm looks like, how it compares, and how you might start using Elm–even if only as a single widget inside a React app.
 By the end, you should have a feel for whether Elm can play a role in your work.
-And, perhaps even more importantly: you will have learned functional programming along the way!
+Better yet: you will have learned functional programming along the way!
+Whether you end up actually abandoning React is beside the point (and probably not all up to you).

-If React has been your main frontend toolkit, think of Elm as a chance to see what frontend development feels like with different trade-offs.
-It may not be for every project—but once you’ve experienced the calm of Elm’s compiler, you may find yourself wishing more of your codebases worked this way.
+If React has been your main frontend toolkit, Elm shows you what frontend development feels like with different trade-offs.
+You get to see what it looks like to write only functional code, and to keep all side effects at the boundary where it belongs.
+It may not be for every project, but once you’ve experienced Elm’s compiler, you’ll wish more of your codebases worked this way.

-And, quite frankly, learning Elm will be worthwhile whether you end up using it professionally or not.
+And learning Elm will be worthwhile whether you end up using it professionally or not.
+Especially in this day and age, learning something transferable (not just syntax and recipes) that helps us solve real engineering problems is very valuable.

 To give you a taste of what I mean, let me show you the kind of guarantees Elm provides.
-Throughout this book, you’ll see what I call “Elm Hooks” in each chapter—compelling previews of what makes Elm delightful for that particular topic.
+Throughout this book, you’ll see what I call “Elm Hooks” in each chapter–quick previews of how Elm handles that chapter’s topic.
 React has hooks for state management, but Elm has hooks that keep you hooked on the language itself.

 An icon of a info-circle1